ianderrington/genai/docs/Using/managing/index.md

-After [deploying](../deploying/index.md) your model, you will need to manage it.
+You will need to manage your models